Skip to main content

 Important Considerations: Subscription Limits & Costs for users:

 • Your plan includes a specific number of free users.
+Check how many users are you allowed to add before attempting to add any new users.

 1.3 Organizing for Success: How Teams Work